 There are four sets of tees here and tee boxes are generally elevated.
 You will always know where the challenges are and what trouble lies ahead for your ball.

-Your round will start on a 380-yard par-4 with a lake to the right.
-You’ll also find the fairway is heavily bunkered on the left side and next to the green.
+Your round will start on 380-yard par-4 with a lake to the right.
+You'll also find the fairway is heavily bunkered on the left side and next to the green.

 The unique par-5 at No. 3 actually will allow you to reach the heavily bunkered green in two shots.
 But as you approach the green, you'll see that there is a split fairway here with left and right landing areas next to the central bunker area.
 You have a risk-reward shot as you approach the green.
 You can risk going over the bunkers and making the green in two or taking a safer route to the right or left.
 If you attempt to fly over the bunkers, accuracy is paramount.

 No. 6 is a strategic par-5 (530 yards from the back tees) that requires three shots to get to the green.
-You can’t cut take any shortcuts here.
-You also need to be sure of the accuracy of your second shot as the fairway turns to the right and the green is slightly to the right.
+You can't take any shortcuts here.
+You also need to be sure of the accuracy of your second shot, as the fairway turns to the right and the green is slightly to the right.
 You will need a very long tapered shot on this hole.
 There is also a false front to the green so be careful about placement or your ball could roll back down that front.

 Your first shot on No. 8, a par-4 that is 420 yards from the back tees, will be made from an elevated tee box.
 You're firing downhill to a fairway with bunkers on the right and left.
 In the fall, the hardwood trees along this hole will create a fabulous display of red and yellow.

-No. 9 is a very long par 4 that plays at up to 490 yards from the back tees and 320 yards from the forward tees.
+No. 9 is a very long par 4 that plays at up to 490 yards from the back tees and 320 yards from the forward trees.
 Your tee shot requires maneuvering around a tree; you will also have to guard against the slope on the right.
-When you approach the green, you’ll find it well-protected with bunkers.
+When you approach the green, you'll find it well-protected with bunkers.

-Architect Tim Freeland told us that the par-3 No. 13, 180 yards from the back tees, is one of his favorites.
-“It’s very dramatic with huge bunkers surrounding an elevated green,” he said.
-“From the tee, you’re shooting downhill to the fairway and then back up again to the green.”
+Architect Time Freeland told us that the par-3 No. 13, 180 yards from the back tees, is one of his favorites.
+"It's very dramatic with huge bunkers surrounding an elevated green," he said.
+"From the tee, you're shooting downhill to the fairway and then back up again to the green."

-You’ll need a long tee shot to carry a ravine off the tee at No. 14, a great par-5 that plays at 550 yards from the back tees, according to Steve Clark.
+You'll need a long tee shot to carry a ravine off the tee at No. 14, a great par-5 that plays at 550 yards from the back tees, according to Steve Clark.
 But your next shot needs more precision than length due to the great number of quartz boulders left on this hole.
-You’ll find the green sitting on a ledge with rock outcroppings on the left.
+You'll find the green sitting on a ledge with rock outcroppings on the left.
 The green is heavily bunkered as well.
-You have to fly the ball to the green, but it is possible to reach this green in two shots and have a try for an eagle or a birdie.
+You have to fly the ball to the green, but it is possible to reach this green in two shots and have a try for an eagle or birdie.

 You finish your round with a tough, long par-5 - 620 yards from the back tees.
 "There's a natural waste area to the left and then you have to hit your ball over a ravine to reach the green," said Steve Clark.
 "It's a long, undulating hole that's smartly bunkered.
 With three quality shots to the green, you should make par."